shard-org/sharc/README.md

 # General
 - `.ox` file extension
 - asm but with high level features, like iterators and closures
-- very hands on
+- very hands on and 'Do it Yourself'.
 - most things are represented as just series of bits making ye have to think bout how stuff maps in mem
-- Freedom of asm, but without the tediousness and low readability of it
+- Freedom of asm, anywhere-to-anywhere data flow and execution order
-- For now: Compile to asm, and let nasm do the rest
+- no bs oop, just code
 - Both Curly Brackets, and Significant whitespace
+- DENSE operator oriented syntax

 # Done
 - Comments `//`
 - Parsing Markers
 - Console Logger
+- Parsing Includes

 # Hello World
 ```